15 Facts About Babe On Its 25th Anniversary

 Babe’s popularity—and its main character’s adorableness—led to many fans of the movie (particularly young viewers) adopting a vegetarian lifestyle.
 The practice became so widespread that it was dubbed “The Babe Effect,” and fans of the film who went meatless became known as “Babe vegetarians.”

 Among those individuals whose eating habits were altered by Babe was the movie’s human star.
 Though he had been a vegetarian decades before, Cromwell “decided that to be able to speak about this [movie] with conviction, I needed to become a vegetarian again.”

 13. Mrs. Hoggett was aged up for Babe.

 Magda Szubanski, who plays the farmer’s wife Esme, was only 34 years old at the time of the film’s release.
 She logged lots of time in the makeup chair in order to pass as the wife of her then-55-year-old co-star.

-And he wrote a good deal of it, but he and George Miller’s ideas for what it should sound like did not mesh.
+Jerry Goldsmith wrote a good deal of the music for Babe, but he and George Miller’s ideas for what it should sound like did not mesh.
 So Goldsmith was replaced by Nigel Westlake.